Forge4Flow/Fore4Flow.github.io/_posts/2023-08-07-introducing-forge4flow.md

 ## What's Next?

-Check out the docs to read more about the road to v0.1.0, and join the community a DAO governed by the collective will, and in that spirit I welcome everyone that contributes to or uses any of these tools to join our [Discord server](https://discord.gg/S85mDy2qxE) to share your ideas or get support.
+Check out the docs to read more about the road to v0.1.0, and join the community [Discord server](https://discord.gg/S85mDy2qxE) to share your ideas or get support.